ProcessMIX Guide

 3. Delete — allows you to delete the query.

-Where x is the name of the connector, and y is the property name (jdbcUrl, username, password).
+where {name} is the name of the connector, and {property} is the connection property name ("jdbcUrl", "username", or "password").